michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0051.md

 - adj: of little substance or significance
 - adj: concerned with trivialities
 ### Family
-trivial: trivialest, trivialise, triviality, trivialize, trivially+;trivia: trivial;trivialise: trivialised;triviality: trivialities;trivialize: trivialized, trivializes, trivializing
+- trivial: trivialest, trivialise, triviality, trivialize, trivially+
+- trivia: trivial
+- trivialise: trivialised
+- triviality: trivialities
+- trivialize: trivialized, trivializes, trivializing
 ### Examples
 - Trivial pursuits don’t follow serious endeavors, they precede them and, crucially, inspire them, even if unintentionally.
 - Chatter about Israeli-Palestinian negotiations is nothing but a truism, equally applicable to the U.S. and Canada, or to any nations resolving trivial border disputes.